JPLOpenSource/fprime-scala/README-DAUT.md

 ## Using Indexing to Speed up Monitors

 Indexing is an approach to speed up monitoring by defining a function from events to keys, and using the keys as entries in a hashmap to obtain only those states that are relevent to the particular event.
 This can be useful if our state soup ends up containing many (thousands) of states.
 The larger the number of states in the state soup, the more important indexing becomes for obtaining an efficient monitor.
-The improvement in speed can be orders of magnitudes.
+The improvement in speed can be several orders of magnitudes.

 Let us illustrate the indexing approach with a slight modification of our locking example.